-Holmesbrook Park is a 3 mile lightly trafficked out and back trail located near Wadsworth, OH that features a river and is good for all skill levels.
+Holmesbrook Park is a 3 mile lightly trafficked out and back trail located near Wadsworth, Ohio that features a river and is good for all skill levels.
 The trail is primarily used for hiking and trail running and is accessible from January until January.
 Dogs are also able to use this trail.

 Holmesbrook Park totals 58.3 acres and is the largest park in the City of Wadsworth.
 The trails total approximately 3 miles with a handful of different offshoot trails that allow for shorter or longer hikes.
 Holmesbrook is a multi-purpose park filled with various walking surfaces from paved to dirt, picnic tables and park benches, bike paths, etc. It's an all-around great park with options for everyone.
 Holmesbrook Park continues to be developed with the goal of extending the trail to Friedt Park and beyond...

 Poorly marked trail that doesn't make a lot of sense.
 I'd think it wasn't more than a trail made by animals or water runoff except every once and a while there happens to be a random bench.
 Be sure to wear boots as there's no way to cross the creek other than trying to walk across loose rocks.
 Needless to say I slipped and I'm now soaking wet in late November.

 Confusing trails and small park but still a nice change from the roads and buildings even for a brief time.